“SURIACA NTA PIGNATA” FROM CALABRIA

 When it is half cooked, add the salt, the whole clove of garlic, the oregano, and the tomato.

 Ready cooked, season with some drops of extra virgin olive oil and add a little Calabrian pepper.

-Would you like to discover more about Calabria?
+Would you like to discover more about Calabria with our anyways.experiences?
 Click here!

 Have a look at the TASTE experiences about other characteristic Italian flavours!